ogdenpm/disktools/doc/disktools.md

 There are three primary tools in this category

-**unidsk** which extracts ISIS files from an IMD or IMG file.
-It also supports some iRMX formatted files
+**unidsk** extracts files from an IMD or IMG file of an ISIS disk.
+It also supports some iRMX formatted disks.

-**mkidsk** this takes a recipe and recreates and ISIS I, ISIS II or ISIS PDS disk file
+**mkidsk** creates an .IMD or .IMG files for ISIS I / II / III and ISIS PDS disks, using a recipe file.

 **irepo**, underlying unidsk and mkidsk is a repository of Intel files that I maintain.
 The repository allows for versions of many files to be identified.
 The irepo tool replaces previous perl scripts and supports updating the repository database, reindexing recipe files and processing a list of files to help identify them using the repository data.